 Casa Andina Premium Valle Sagrado Hotel & Villas

-With both the boys not feeling well and Kevin slowly sliding downhill, we welcomed the site of the Casa Andina Premium Valle Sagrado Hotel and Villas.
-After checking in at the main reception building we traveled by golf cart to our two bedroom Bedroom cottage.
+With both the boys not feeling well and Kevin slowly sliding downhill, we welcomed the sight of the Casa Andina Premium Valle Sagrado Hotel and Villas.
+After checking in at the main reception building we traveled by golf cart to our two-bedroom Bedroom cottage.
 This lifted up our spirits.
 The cottage was a dream place to stay.
 Not to mention there is an on-site observatory.
 You can check out our Casa Andina hotel review here.

 Is Visiting Maras and Moray with kids worth the day trip?